esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Rynn's (2010) method.md

 ## Outputs
 Depending on which landmarks you allocated, there are multiple versions of outputs.
+[Guide to copy measurements to clipboard](https://github.com/esomjai/Forensic-Craniofacial-Approximation-Database/blob/basics/Start%20here%20/004_Copy%20measurements%20to%20clipboard.md#content-summary)

 #### Rynn/Sarilita/Bulut regression predictions
 <details>